a group of skulls stacked together

 Dark tourism: Morbid curiosity or historical interest?

 Wikipedia defines dark tourism as “travel to places historically associated with death and tragedy.”
-Some of us do so without giving it much thought, and we have been doing so for centuries.
-Others seek it out and venture to places of tragedy and sadness for a whole list of reasons.
+Some people do this without giving it much thought, and they have been doing so for centuries.
+Others seek to find a connection to the darkest events of human history and venture to places of tragedy and sadness for a whole list of reasons.

-There is a human need to understand the past, and unfortunately, places associated with gruesome deaths and atrocities provide that opportunity.
+There is a human need to understand the past and our dark history.
+Unfortunately, places associated with gruesome deaths and atrocities provide that opportunity.
 We visit sites of death and sorrow for various reasons.
 Whether consciously planning it or not, the motivations are very similar.

-Many travellers who seek out such places do so to understand the past and pay respects to those who lost their lives.
+Many seek out such places to understand the past and pay respects to those who lost their lives.
 These places show us a glimpse into the darkness as well as the perseverance of the human soul.
 Is it a fun and carefree experience?
 Definitely not, but neither is life.

 There are many negative connotations associated with dark tourism.
 Some view it as perverse or inappropriate, and others don’t understand the appeal.
-However, dark tourism is not about people taking smiling selfies while visiting concentration camps.
-There is a poignant element there that can transform you into a more conscious and open-minded traveller.
+However, dark tourism is not about people taking smiling selfies while visiting a Nazi concentration camp, for example.
+There is a poignant element lesson there that can transform you into a more conscious and open-minded traveller.

-Despite what we might imagine, there are many different elements that categorize dark tourism than we can imagine.
-Different categories make up this vast genre, and they often overlap.
-There are several loose definitions, including disasters and human tragedies, and I’ve grouped them into a few sub-categories that share a particular theme or association.
-Remember that these can be even further broken down, depending on how specific you want to get.
+Despite what we might imagine, there are many different elements that categorize dark tourism.
+There are several loose definitions, including disasters and human tragedies.
+I’ve grouped them into sub-categories with a particular theme or association.
+Remember that these can be further broken down, depending on how specific you want to get.

 Natural and man-made disaster sites

-I think these types of places draw us because they make us question our mortality.
-We relate to the people who were going on about their daily lives, unaware of a disaster lurking around the corner.
-We can imagine the fear, panic and desperation of their last moments, and we feel for them.
+These types of places draw us because they make us question our mortality.
+We relate to the people going on about their daily lives, unaware of a natural disaster lurking around the corner.
+We can imagine the fear, panic, and desperation of their last moments, and we feel for them.
 Understanding these unfortunate events also provides us with tools that help us better prevent and predict similar disasters.

 Resting places of the dead

-A visit to the cemetery might not seem like a touristy thing to do, but for many people out there, cemeteries rank high on their must-see list of attractions.
+A visit to the cemetery might not seem like a touristy thing to do, but for many people, cemeteries rank high on their must-see list of attractions.
 Resting places, especially the famous or the infamous, fall under dark tourism and have been popular for generations.
-People have been glorifying their dead since the beginning of time, so it’s no wonder that we are drawn to monuments, shrines, catacombs and cemeteries.
+People have been glorifying their dead since the beginning of time, so it’s no wonder we are drawn to famous graves, monuments, shrines, catacombs and cemeteries.

-Pere Lachaise in Paris, one of the most famed cemeteries, is home to many famous residents who attract visitors each year.
+One of the most famed cemeteries in Paris, Pere Lachaise, is home to many famous residents who attract curious visitors.
 Like Oscar Wilde and Jim Morrison, some graves had barriers installed to protect them from damage caused by eager visitors.
-Some come to show respect, others to feel closer to their idols.
-Some do it for kicks.
+Some come to show respect, others to feel closer to their idols, and some do it for kicks.
 The intent sometimes becomes a blurred line.

 Monuments like the Pantheon, Sedlec Ossuary in the Czech Republic, Paris catacombs and the Holocaust Memorial in Berlin have become popular tourist destinations.
-They provide us with a real connection to the past and the people that left their mark on history.
+They provide a real connection to the past and the people who left their mark on history.

 Sites of atrocities, massacres, terrorism

-Places associated with mass deaths are also making the list of dark tourism sites that visitors flock to in huge numbers.
-Visiting battlefields, mass execution, and genocide sites can be educational and commemorative.
+Places associated with ethnic cleansing and mass deaths are also making the list of dark tourism sites that visitors flock to in huge numbers.
+Visiting battlefields, mass executions, and genocide sites can be educational and commemorative.
 It also evokes many feelings in us, including anger and sorrow toward the perpetrators and their victims.
 It allows us to grieve for those who lost their lives in such tragic circumstances and pay our respects.

-The Cambodian killing fields or the 911 Memorial are just some places that fall into this category.
+The Choeung Ek Cambodian killing fields near Phnom Penh or the 911 Memorial at the site of the Twin Towers of the World Trade Center are just some places that fall into this category.
 We easily identify with them, and for many, they are still very fresh in their minds.
-While you might not automatically think the same about the Colosseum in Rome, it, too, has been the site of mass executions.
+While you might not automatically think the same about the Roman Colosseum in Rome, it, too, has been the site of mass executions.
 Many human and animal lives were lost here for the entertainment and pleasure of others.
 Judging by the number of visitors each year, the Colosseum’s dark past hasn’t dampened its appeal.

 Places of torture, persecution and confinement